neuromorphs/l2race/README.md

 ```shell script
 conda activate l2race
 ```
+You can install the requirements in this environment using its own pip.
  Make sure you are using the conda pip in your conda environment:
 ```shell script
 where pip
 C:\Users\tobid\anaconda3\envs\l2race\Scripts\pip.exe